SivanMehta/taco/taco.md

 - Greenwood Animal Hospital:
   - 206-528-3838
   - 10000 Aurora Ave.
 N, Unit # 8, Seattle, WA 98133
-  - it's almost across the street
+  - it's across the street

 This guide is a lot longer than it probably needs to be.
 But I like to ramble, so please humor me.